History of Our Southeast Missouri Bed & Breakfast

 Ascend the antique staircase, with its switchbacks and gentle creaks, to the main guest room area, where each room is named and themed with attention to Caledonia’s tradition and history.

 The four acres of the Old Caledonian Bed & Breakfast’s grounds are a marvelous, quiet retreat from life’s hustle and bustle.
 Winding pathways gently work their way through the wooded areas along a softly running creek, past wood-hewn benches, and a stone fire pit.
-Our relaxing gazebo, nestled next to the peaceful koi pond, and the secluded brick patio in the back make for a perfect getaway.
-Visit the Crabapple Cabin, an antique and craft shop we have on the property – or simply walk across the street to experience the charm, food, history, and friendliness that the Village of Caledonia has to offer.
+Our relaxing gazebo, nestled next to the peaceful koi pond, and the secluded brick patio in the back make for a perfect getaway. or simply walk across the street to experience the charm, food, history, and friendliness that the Village of Caledonia has to offer.